elahe-dastan/urlShortener/README.md

 Disadvantages:
 I think the most noticeable disadvantage of this approach is collision, we know that two long URL may have the same short URL using this way

+My time complexity estimation:
+Generating short URL = O(1)
+Inserting to database = O(log size of database) : short URL should be unique and generating it by hash functions can lead to a duplication so we have to put a unique constraint on short URL

+My database size estimation:
+We need only one table that has two columns : short URL as primary key and long url that matches it

 3. Base conversion:
 This approach has the most light weight database because we don't save the short URL at all when we insert a